By Reuven Gorsht, Co-Founder & CEO, Deeded

 Implementing a home equity tax could fundamentally reshape the Canadian real estate landscape.
 Our market is already in a significant correction pattern driven by high interest rates and a looming mortgage renewal crisis.

-1. Changing homeownership patterns: We might see a shift towards renting, especially in urban centers.
+1. Changing homeownership patterns: We might see a shift towards renting, especially in urban centres.
 It already makes more sense to rent in some markets, given the interest rate environment.

 2. Regional disparities: Areas with rapidly appreciating home values could be disproportionately affected, potentially leading to demographic shifts.

-3. Impact on foreign investment: Depending on how it's structured, a home equity tax could deter immigration and foreign buyers, reshaping our urban centers.
+3. Impact on foreign investment: Depending on how it's structured, a home equity tax could deter immigration and foreign buyers, reshaping our urban centres.

 Consider the ripple effects: If homeownership becomes less attractive, how might this impact related industries like construction, home improvement, and mortgage lending?
 What about the psychological impact on Canadians who have long viewed homeownership as a key pillar of financial stability?